raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 DSO-TYPE:
-: A 16-bit unsigned integer, in network (big endian) byte order, giving the type of the current DSO TLV per the IANA DSO Type Code Registry.
+: A 16-bit unsigned integer, in network (big endian) byte order, giving the DSO-TYPE of the current DSO TLV per the IANA DSO Type Code Registry.

 DSO DATA LENGTH:
 : A 16-bit unsigned integer, in network (big endian) byte order,